Left Front (Tripura)

-The Left Front is a political alliance in the Indian state of Tripura.
+The Left Front is an alliance of left-wing political parties in the Indian state of Tripura.
 The Left Front governed Tripura from 1978–1988, and again from 1993 to 2018.
 The Communist Party of India (Marxist) is the dominant party in the coalition.
-The other members of the Left Front are the Communist Party of India, the Revolutionary Socialist Party, and the All India Forward Bloc.
+The other members of LF are the Communist Party of India, the Revolutionary Socialist Party, and the All India Forward Bloc.